Contentrain/contentrain-docs/content/en/git-configurations.md

 ## Archive Project

-If you want to unpublish your project and use it again later, you can archive it.
+If you want to don't use your project, you can simply archive it and you can use again later.

 ## Delete Project